oatlog/oatlog/doc/report/main.typ

     #TODO[revisit]

     Modern software development depends on efficient and reliable optimizing compilers.
-Traditional compilers apply transformations on a single instance of a program until reaching a fixpoint, but since each transformation has to be strictly beneficial, compiler authors need to be conservative.
+Traditional compilers apply transformations on a single instance of a program until reaching a fixed point, but since each transformation has to be strictly beneficial, compiler authors need to be conservative.
 This motivates equality saturation which efficiently keeps multiple versions of a program using e-graphs and later extracting the optimal program.